the-listeners/best-game-ever/README.md

 Denevan Pettie - Research and Concept Lead/Engineer

 # Our Mission
 Learning a language is a gargantuan and intimidating venture.
-To make the initial forray more manageable, Learn the Lingo seeks to provide a fun and interactive way to learn a variety of vocabulary words.
+To make the initial forray more manageable, Learning the Lingo seeks to provide a fun and interactive way to learn a variety of vocabulary words.

 # Tools and Usage
 Learning the Lingo is developed with JavaScript, HTML, and CSS utilizing DOM manipulation and local storage.